Educational Trip to Mexico

 Every year, the students of John Stanford take a trip to our sister school in Puerto Vallarta, Mexico.
-The 2016-17 visit is during our mid-winter break (Feb.
-20-24) and is open to all John Stanford students and their families.
+The trip is open to all John Stanford students and their families.
 Students attend a half-day of classes at our sister school, Juan de la Barrera (JB).
 Parents are encouraged to volunteer, either in the classroom or helping to improve the school grounds and infrastructure.

 Preparations are underway for the annual trip to Puerto Vallarta, Mexico.
 The trip is planned for mid-winter break (Feb.
 20-24, 2016), and is open to all JSIS students and their families.